myfriendtae/ProductionNote/README.md

 - Enable to users to use Rich Text Editor (CKEditor), only current date.
 _ Enable to users to upload files and to download their local machine.

+# Snippets
-### Login system linked in the navigation bar.
+- Login system linked in the navigation bar.
 ![login page](https://github.com/myfriendtae/ProductionNote/blob/master/login.png?raw=true)

-### Clickble calendar to display the information related to each date.
+- Clickble calendar to display the information related to each date.
 ![calendar page](https://github.com/myfriendtae/ProductionNote/blob/master/calendar.png?raw=true)

-### Rich text editor plug in for users to enter information.
+- Rich text editor plug in for users to enter information.
 ![ckeditor](https://github.com/myfriendtae/ProductionNote/blob/master/ckeditor.png?raw=true)